White-White/mocha/README.md

 ![example](./README_ASSETS/example.jpg)

-Feature:
-- Flat layout of all macho sections
+#### Features:
+- A list showing all load commands, sections and all other parts of the mach-o file
 - A hex view showing the raw bytes of the selected section
-- A readable explanation of the selection
+- A readable explanation of the selected section, if possible
-- A mini map showing the position of the selected section in the mach-o file
+- A mini map showing the position of the selected section
-- Upon selecting an explanation, the coresponding bytes will be highlighted
+- Upon selection of an explanation, the hex view will auto scroll to the right position and highlight the coresponding bytes

+#### Notes:
+This project is still in development.